Tomb of Jahangir: History

 Though contemporary historians attribute the construction of the tomb to Jahangir's son Shah Jahan.
 Construction started in 1627, requiring ten years for completion, and cost Rs 10 Lakh.

 Repair works were undertaken at the tomb in 1814 according to Sikh court records.
-The tomb complex, however, was also desecrated under Sikh rule when they were pillaged by the army of Ranjit Singh, with building materials used for decoration of the Golden Temple in Amritsar.
+However, the tomb complex was also desecrated under Sikh rule when it was pillaged by the army of Ranjit Singh, with building materials taken for use in decorating the Golden Temple in Amritsar.
 The pillaged grounds were then converted for use as a private residence for an officer in the army of Ranjit Singh, Señor Oms, who was also known as Musa Sahib.
 Ranjit Singh further desecrated the mausoleum once more when he ordered that Musa Sahib be buried on the tomb's grounds after dying from cholera in 1828.
 By 1880, a rumor had begun circulating which alleged that the tomb once was topped by a dome or second storey that was stolen by Ranjit Singh's army, though no evidence has been found to suggest that a dome or second story ever existed at the tomb.

 The Shahdara ensemble of monuments suffered further under British rule, when a railway line was built between the tombs of Asif Khan and Nur Jahan.
 The site was then repaired by the British between 1889 and 1890.

 Flooding from the nearby River Ravi threatened or damaged the site in 1867, 1947, 1950, 1954, 1955, 1957, 1958, 1959, 1962, 1966, 1973, 1976, 1988, and 2010.
 The site sustained water damage during flooding in 1988 that covered much of the site in 10 feet of water for 5 days.